 Different parts of a Leaf :

-- Midrib: It is the thick vein in the middle of the leaf.
+Midrib: The midrib is the central vein running through the middle of the leaf, providing support and structure.

-- Types of venation: Two types of venation are found:
+Types of venation: Leaves exhibit two main types of venation patterns:

-- Internodes: The part of the stem between two nodes is called internode.
+Internodes: The segments of the stem between two adjacent nodes are called internodes.
+They contribute to the overall lengthening of the stem.

 Ex : 7.4 – Root :